mesonbuild/meson/docs/markdown/Dependencies.md

 Some dependencies have specific detection logic.

-Generic dependency names are case-sensitive<sup>[1](#footnote1)</sup>, but these dependency names are matched case-insensitively.
+Generic dependency names are case-sensitive<sup>[1](#footnote1)</sup>.
+The only exception to this rule are these dependencies with custom detection logic and CMake dependencies.
 The recommended style is to write them in all lower-case.

 In some cases, more than one detection method exists, and the `method` keyword may be used to select a detection method to use.
 The `auto` method uses any